rharkanson/pyriscope/README.md

 A simple Periscope video downloader for Python.

-* Easily download any available Periscope stream by simply giving pyriscope the URL.
+* Easily download any available Periscope stream by simply giving Pyriscope the URL.
-* Pyriscope automatically downloads and stitches together Periscope chunks.
+* Pyriscope automatically downloads and stitches together Periscope video chunks.
-* Optionally, pyriscope converts the downloaded .ts file to a .mp4 file with optional rotation.
+* Optionally, Pyriscope converts the downloaded .ts file to a .mp4 file with optional rotation.
 (Requires ffmpeg)

 Usage:
     `pyriscope <urls> [options]`